Where Is Mobile eCommerce Headed In The Next Two Years

 Should eCommerce retailers stick with the web or invest in a native application?
 If they go native, should they start on iOS or Android?
 Do they need an app on both platforms?
 These are not easy questions to answer, especially when every answer has a considerable dollar value attached.

 Progressive Web Apps (PWAs) offer a middle way.
 Using modern web technologies, they allow retailers to create a web application with some of the qualities of a native mobile application: offline functionality, push notifications, and a speed boost compared to server-rendered web applications.

-Modern ecommerce applications like Magento and WooCommerce are PWA-capable, with APIs that can be used to build decoupled front-ends that take full advantage of PWA techniques.
+Modern ecommerce applications like Magento and WooCommerce are PWA-capable, with APIs that can be used to build decoupled front-ends that take full advantage of PWA techniques and supply an entire ecosystem to assist with driving growth, for example apps that supply best in class customer analytics.
 For larger ecommerce retailers, native applications may still be the way to go, but PWAs provide a lower-cost, less labor-intensive alternative.

 Online ecommerce has been hindered by the limitations of current mobile network technology.
 On 3G networks, eCommerce applications are painfully slow.
 It’s better on 4G, but there are limitations to what a store can accomplish.